Clinical Cancer Genetics Service

 - Three or more first-degree relatives with prostate cancer or two affected first degree relatives with prostate cancer under the age of 55

 Make an Appointment with the Cancer Genetics Team

-For breast/ovarian cancer syndromes and breast/ovarian cancer risk assessment
+For hereditary breast and ovarian cancer genetic counseling and risk assessment

 Contact Sue Miller-Samuel, MSN, RN, AGN-BC Advanced Practice Nurse in Genetics, at 215-955-9098.

 For genetic counseling and risk assessment for colorectal cancer